adrianprawira/KOZII-News-App/README.md

 # KOZII-News-App
 This is a News App i created for submission to PT.
-Kozii Emas Indonesia
+Kozii Emas Nusantara

 ## Build Using:
 - Retrofit